All prices are per person

 The entrance to the Salt Mine you will find free of hassle here with our driver’s assistance.

 Visiting the mine always takes place under the supervision of the guide, there is no possibility to visit the site on your own.
 Visiting usually lasts approximately 2.5 hours and includes about 2.5 km walk down the comfortable and about 2 metres wide corridors and paths.
 Three levels are made available for visitors to see.
 There are 20 chambers and about 800 steps to climb.
 Tourists enter the mine descending 380 steps to the first level (64 m underground) and return to the surface by an elevator from the third level (135 m).
 Temperature in the mine is between 14 and 16 degrees Celsius, all year round.

 ‘After the tour you will be taken back to your hotel or to any point within the center of Krakow – following your wish.
 You will pay for the whole service after the tour.

-For all our tours and transfers we provide fully comfortable, air conditioned and spacious cars to be exclusively at your disposal.
+For all our tours and transfers we provide fully comfortable, air conditioned and spacious cars.
 See our cars here.
 We are fully licensed for tour and transportation services.
 All our drivers speak very good English.

 You are more than welcome to contact us in case of any enquiry.
 We will give you all additional information you need.
 We will fully organize your private tour according to your requirements.